ditadewindita/ucf-demographics/README.md

 # UCF Demographics
 With over 60,000 students, UCF has a mixture of people from vastly different backgrounds.
-This Django project aims to visualize UCF's diversity by aggregating data from the official [UCF Fact Book](https://ikm.ucf.edu/facts-and-reports/ucf-fact-book/) and plotting it to conceptualize diversity over the course of the years in specific colleges, and the overall student population.
+This Django project aims to visualize UCF's diversity by aggregating data from the official [UCF Fact Book](https://ikm.ucf.edu/facts-and-reports/ucf-fact-book/) and plotting it to conceptualize diversity over the course of the years in specific colleges and the overall student population.

 Created By: Haerunnisa Dewindita